TonySac/Home-Lab-Docs/docs/server_software/ha.md

 Start the VM with the `Start` button in the top right corner and watch the console.
 As long as no errors appear the console should boot into the familiar Home Assistant CLI and display its IP address.
 The front end should also be accessible from that local IP as usual.

+# Next Steps

 With the VM running, it is time to start messing around in Home Assistant.
-Check out my later section on some of the services and automation I've got going on.
+Check out my upcoming sections on some of the services and automation I've got going on.

-## Device Passthrough

-This section has not been addressed yet.
-I will cover passing devices to the VM as needed for Home Assistant